-New development should reinforce the unique character of the Highway 101 carridor
+New development should reinforce the unique character of the Highway 101 corridor

-VILLAGE CENTER DESIGN CONTEXT
+2. VILLAGE CENTER DESIGN CONTEXT

 The Village Center context appears in the Cardiff Town Center area as well as in the commercial areas of Olivenhain.
-Other R30 or X30 sites also exist where the "village center" palette is most desirable.
+Other sites also exist where the "village center" palette is most desirable.